atzberg/mango-selm/README.md

 ```
 ----

+__Mailing List for Updates and Releases__

+Please join the mailing list for updates and releases [here](https://forms.gle/y8EMa8XHeF48btDp7).

 __Bugs or Issues__

 If you encounter any bugs or issues please let us know by providing information [here](https://forms.gle/432eGjn2UYFVodqo8).